FourOFour/TaurusTheBull/README.md

 console.log(string_to_array("  Robin Singh "));
 ```

-Also lets do extra version with `RegExe` while i am at it.
+Also lets do extra version with `RegExp` while i am at it.

 ```js
 function string_to_array(v) {